shirha/Journey/solution.md

 0:123 1:120 2:112 3:110 4:106 5:103 6:103 7:90 8:80 9:75 10:74 11:69 12:67 13:65 14:64 15:62 16:53 17:38 18:37
 ```

+`stk` is the count of how may layout entries are on the stack. `p` is the size of the position hash.
+This includes the stack. `cnt` is how many new layouts were created with the current `stk` of entries and placed on nextstack with the keys staged. `depth` is the current level of the `search()`.
+Each time the `stack` is exhausted, the depth is increased. `score` shows the loscore, midscore and hiscore of all the candidate entries on the nextstack. `stats[mid]` shows how may entries were at the cutoff score of the 2000 low score limit for nextstack.
+The second column shows the number of entries that didn't make the cut for the next higher score.

+Examining depth=17 show that the current `stk` of 3780 entries generated 60036 new layouts.
+The position hash size of 30241 includes the entries in the stack being used by the current search.
+The mid`score` cut-off to qualify for the position hash is 55.
+In the last line of the log, notice the list of key:values pairs and locate the entry 17:38.
+The 38 is the score the solution had at depth 17 and is only one above the loscore.
+Also note that the `stk` count at depth=18 is only 2442, so that means (60036 - 2442) = 57594 did not qualify for the position hash.

 11853,19,2,w7,